kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 Taking all the above into account, the logic for processing a `Deferred` resize is as follows:

 1. **Identify Deferred Status**: Confirm the pod has a `Deferred` resize and is already bound to a node.
 Enqueue it in the Scheduling queue.
-2. **Evaluate Fit and Trigger Preemption**: Perform node evaluation restricted to the current node.
+1. **Evaluate Fit**: Perform node evaluation restricted to the current node.
-    * The node evaluation logic should run only the logic for the resource-fit check, skipping filters that are relevant only to initial scheduling, such as affinity/anti-affinity rules and topology spread constraints.
+    * The node evaluation logic should run only the logic for the resource-fit and preemption policy check, skipping filters that are relevant only to initial scheduling, such as affinity/anti-affinity rules and topology spread constraints.
     * The resource-fit logic is adjusted to specially handle the deferred pod's resources, as described in [`NodeResourcesFit` Plugin: Calculating Resource Fit in the Filter Phase](#noderesourcesfit-plugin-calculating-resource-fit-in-the-filter-phase).
+    * If preemption is disabled on the node, `DeferredPodScheduling.Filter` returns `UnschedulableAndUnresolvable`, skipping preemption.
-    * If the resize fits on the node, move the pod into the `Unschedulable` queue and skip victim selection (see [Reconsideration Race Conditions](#reconsideration-race-conditions) for more details).
+    * If the resize fits on the node, `DeferredPodScheduling.Permit` returns `UnschedulableAndUnresolvable`, moving the pod into the `Unschedulable` queue and skipping victim selection (see [Reconsideration Race Conditions](#reconsideration-race-conditions) for more details).
-3. **Trigger Preemption**  If a `FitError` occurs, initiate the Scheduler preemption logic.
+1. **Trigger Preemption**: If a `FitError` occurs, initiate the Scheduler preemption logic.
-4. **Calculate Victims**: Identify suitable preemption victims, with the search restricted to the current node.
+1. **Calculate Victims**: Identify suitable preemption victims, with the search restricted to the current node.
 The resource-fit logic is adjusted to specially handle the deferred pod's resources, as described in [`NodeResourcesFit` Plugin: Calculating Resource Fit in the Filter Phase](#noderesourcesfit-plugin-calculating-resource-fit-in-the-filter-phase), and irrelevant constraints such as affinity and topology spread are skipped.
-5. **Reevaluation**: When the victim pod is removed, the `Deferred` resize pod is triggered and moved from `Unschedulable` pods into the scheduling queue, resulting in reevaluation.
+1. **Reevaluation**: When the victim pod is removed, the `Deferred` resize pod is triggered and moved from `Unschedulable` pods into the scheduling queue, resulting in reevaluation.

 ### Scheduler Resource Reservation